Pressedj/pressedj/README.md

 ![gitReadmeName](https://user-images.githubusercontent.com/88162896/192053125-c222e570-7b71-4cc9-98bb-a2c54b219995.jpg)

 ### Hi there 👋
+I'm someone who has always been interested in code.
+This is just my little hodgepodge of projects and I'm working to get involved in applying coding techniques with the work I'm doing at UD.

-I'm a Fullstack enginner motivated by the power of technology as a tool for positive change, with a background in Neuroscience, Data Analytics and Music.
+For right now the work in this github is from my time learning to be a  a Fullstack enginner motivated by the power of technology as a tool for positive change, with a background in Neuroscience, Data Analytics and Music.